 Conflicts of Interest: Community and Political Activities

-We encourage you to engage in political activity and make political contributions according to your personal preferences.
-However, you must obtain approval from your General Counsel before making any corporate political contributions to a candidate or political action committee (PAC).
-In addition, you are prohibited from making, authorizing, or permitting any unlawful contribution, expenditure, or use of Company funds or property for political purposes.
+In addition, corporate political contributions to a candidate or political action committee (PAC) must be approved in advance, as provided in the Political Contributions and Lobbying Policy.
+You are prohibited from making, authorizing, or permitting any unlawful contribution, expenditure, or use of Company funds or property for political purposes.

 Conflicts of Interest: When In Doubt, Disclose

-You have an ongoing obligation to disclose all actual or potential conflicts of interest.
-A potential conflict of interest may exist even if there is an appearance of a conflict, and you should err on the side of disclosing even the appearance of a conflict.
+You have an ongoing obligation to disclose all actual or potential Conflicts of Interest.
+A potential Conflict of Interest may exist even if there is an appearance of a conflict, and you should err on the side of disclosing even the appearance of a conflict.
 This allows us to determine how best to manage the situation or actual conflict.
-In some instances, we may simply remind you to guard against disclosing confidential information and to refrain from making decisions in situations where you have a conflict.
+In some instances, we may simply remind you to guard against disclosing Confidential Information and to refrain from making decisions in situations where you have a conflict.
 In other cases, we may implement other controls to mitigate or eliminate the conflict.
 In any instance, it is important for you to disclose the potential or actual conflict so that we can protect our interests and help ensure that your integrity is not compromised.

-You owe a duty to the Company to advance our legitimate business interests when the opportunity to do so arises.
-You, therefore, must avoid (a) taking for yourself any business opportunities that are discovered through the use of Company property, information, or position that are properly the opportunity of the Company; (b) using Company property, information, or position for personal gain; or (c) otherwise competing with the Company.
+• taking for yourself any business opportunities that are discovered through the use of Company property, information, or position that are properly the opportunity of the Company;

 An exception may be available when the Company is unable or elects not to take advantage of the opportunity.
-You must make prompt and complete disclosure of the opportunity to the Company at the time it arises, and obtain advance, written approval from the Company (through your General Counsel), which acknowledges that the Company has elected not to take advantage of, and has no objection to your pursuit of, the opportunity.
+You must make prompt and complete disclosure of the opportunity to the Company at the time it arises, and obtain advance, written approval from the Company (through the AFG General Counsel), which acknowledges that the Company has elected not to take advantage of, and has no objection to your pursuit of, the opportunity.

 Through your position with the Company, you may have access to Confidential Information.
 You must maintain the confidentiality of all information entrusted to you by the Company or its Business Partners, except when disclosure is authorized by us or required by law.
 In addition, you must safeguard Confidential Information from unauthorized use and access.
-“Confidential Information” includes all nonpublic information regarding the Company or its Business Partners, such as internal reports, policies, and procedures; business performance; business plans; customer lists; information relating to any policyholder, claimant, or annuitant; personally identifiable information; business brand strategies; trade secrets; and budgets, forecasts, and other financial information, among others.

 In addition to these confidentiality obligations, employees are expected to read, understand, and comply with all relevant Company privacy policies and any other policies regarding the protection of Confidential Information.
 The duty to maintain confidentiality and comply with Company privacy policies and other data protection policies will survive the termination of any employment relationship.